 Is Marmon Valley Ministries Accredited?
 Yes, We are members of CCCA, (Christian Camping and Conference Association) which is a national collaboration of christian camps.
 In addition, Marmon Valley's Horsemanship Directors are certified instructors through CHA (Certified Horsmanship Association.

 Are campers ever left unsupervised?
 No!
 Campers travel to and from all meals and activities with their cabin group and at least one counselor or instructor.
 All games, snack breaks, and free-time activities are closely monitored by summer staff members.

 What special needs can you accomodate?
 Marmon Valley Ministries is not equipped to manage medical, behavioral, or emotional problems that require specialized care or additional staff for individual care.
 Children attending camp must be able to function in a group setting with a 1 to 6 staff to camper ratio.
 For questions, please contact our office at 937-593-8051.

 Tell me more about your staff.
 Are they trained?
 Our summer staff is comprised primarily of college-aged young people who have committed their summer to serving in camping ministry.
 They are carefully screened and selected based on their integrity, moral character, and personal commitment to Christ.
 Each staff member undergoes a background check and participates in a thorough, two-week training process before camp begins.

 What time is check-in on Sunday?
-Plan to check in between 4:00pm and 6:00pm Sunday afternoon.
-Registration for Atomic Horse Camp starts at the same time.
-In order to provide our staff with sufficient rest between sessions, we will not begin registration prior to 4:00pm.
-If you choose to arrive early you are welcome to enjoy the farm while you wait.
+Registration for all camps is between 3 p.m. and 5 p.m.
+Please leave your gear in the car.
+In order to provide our staff with sufficient rest between sessions, we will not begin registration prior to 3 p.m.
+If you choose to arrive early, you are welcome to enjoy the farm while you wait.